SnowdenWintermute/customWeatherApp/readme.md

 ﻿## Weather of the Future

-### Welcome to "Weather of the Future", an openweathermap api app.
+### Welcome to "Weather of the Future", an openweathermap API app.

 TECHNOLOGIES USED:
 - HTML